Body-Free Simulation of Three-Dimensional Turbulent Cylinder Wakes: Body-free Simulation Model for Flow Past a Cylinder

-In the reduced model, the three-dimensional incompressible Navier–Stokes equations are solved using a high-order spectral element method (SEM) \citep{GK_CFDbook} within a rectangular computational domain, as illustrated in Figure \ref{fig:reduced_model}, where no physical cylinder is present.
-A time-averaged or phase-averaged velocity profile—e.g., obtained from experiments—is prescribed at the inflow (left) boundary, without introducing any additional perturbation.
-To demonstrate the concept, here we will employ both DNS data and experimental PIV data.
-In DNS, the phase-averaged field is computed by evenly sampling 32 snapshots over one vortex shedding period and subsequently averaging over multiple periods.
-At the outflow (right) boundary, homogeneous Neumann boundary conditions are applied to the velocity, while homogeneous Dirichlet conditions are imposed on the pressure.
-Periodic boundary conditions are used on the remaining four sides of the domain.
+In the body-free simulation, the three-dimensional incompressible Navier--Stokes equations are solved using a high-order spectral element method (SEM) \cite{GK_CFDbook} in a rectangular computational domain, as illustrated in Figure~\ref{fig:reduced_model}, without including a physical cylinder.
+A time-averaged or phase-averaged velocity profile, obtained for example from experiments or DNS, is prescribed at the inflow boundary without superimposing synthetic perturbations on the inlet profile itself.
+To demonstrate the concept, we use both DNS data and experimental PIV data.
+For the DNS-based inflow conditions, the phase-averaged field is computed by evenly sampling 32 snapshots over one vortex-shedding period and subsequently averaging over multiple periods.
+At the outflow boundary, homogeneous Neumann boundary conditions are applied to the velocity, while homogeneous Dirichlet conditions are imposed on the pressure.
+Periodic boundary conditions are imposed on the remaining four sides of the domain.

-The length of the computational domain in streamwise ($x$), crossflow ($y$), and spanwise ($z$) directions is $30D$, $20D$, and $10D$, respectively, where $D$ is the diameter of the imaginary circular cylinder.
-The domain in the $x$–$y$ plane of both simulations is divided into $32\times32$ uniform quadrilateral elements, while in the $z$ direction, 256 Fourier planes are used in the simulations at $Re=500$, and $42\times 42$ uniform elements are used in the simulations at $Re=5,000$.
-In addition, the spectral element (polynomial) order for the simulations at the lower $Re$ is 4, and 7 for the higher $Re$.
+The computational domain has dimensions $30D$, $20D$, and $10D$ in the streamwise ($x$), crossflow ($y$), and spanwise ($z$) directions, respectively, where $D$ is the diameter of the imaginary circular cylinder.
+For the $Re=500$ case, the domain is discretized using $32\times32$ uniform quadrilateral elements in the $x$--$y$ plane, 256 Fourier planes in the $z$ direction, and spectral element polynomial order 4.
+For the higher-Reynolds-number cases, $Re=5{,}000$ and $Re=11{,}000$, the body-free simulations use $42\times42$ uniform quadrilateral elements in the $x$--$y$ plane and spectral element polynomial order 7.
+In addition, the $Re=5{,}000$ and $Re=11,000$ cases use 32 elements in the spanwise direction.

-The reduced model was implemented using both our in-house SEM code \emph{Nektar2.5D} (\cite{NEWMAN_viv,wang2019jfm}), which employs Jacobi spectral element discretization in the $x$–$y$ plane and Fourier expansion in the $z$ direction, and the open-source SEM (Legendre) code \emph{nekRS} \citep{nekrs}.
-Specifically, the simulation at $Re=500$ is carried out using Nektar2.5D, whereas the simulation at $Re=5,000$ was conducted with nekRS, which can significantly accelerate computations on modern graphical processing units (GPUs).
+The body-free simulations were implemented using both our in-house SEM code \emph{Nektar2.5D} (\cite{NEWMAN_viv,wang2019jfm}), which employs Jacobi spectral element discretization in the $x$--$y$ plane and Fourier expansion in the $z$ direction, and the open-source SEM (Legendre) code \emph{nekRS} \cite{nekrs}.
+Specifically, the simulation at $Re=500$ is carried out using Nektar2.5D, whereas the simulations at the higher Reynolds numbers are conducted with nekRS, which can significantly accelerate computations on modern graphical processing units (GPUs).